Quimbolos/hangman/README.md

 ## Milestone 2: Create the variables for the Game

 Create the variables for the hangman using basic python commands.
-For each TODO changes in the code are commited.
+For each TASK, changes in the code are commited and pushed to the GitHub repo.

 ```python
 """